ministryofjustice/security-guidance/docs/filming-and-photography-policy.md

 ## Audience

-1. This policy compliments the MoJ overall security policy.
+1. This policy complements the MoJ overall security policy.

 2. This Filming and Photography Policy applies to all employees, contractors, partners and service providers, including those on co-located sites and sites owned by other public bodies.
-This will also include employees of other organisations who are based in, or work at, MoJ occupied premises.
+This also includes employees of other organisations who are based in, or work at, MoJ occupied premises.

-3. Agencies and arm's length bodies \(ALBs\) are expected to comply with this corporate framework but may establish their own arrangements tailored to operational needs and should supplement it with local policy or guidance for any business-specific risk.
+3. Agencies and arm's length bodies \(ALBs\) are expected to comply with this corporate framework, but may establish their own arrangements to fit operational needs, and should supplement this material with local policy or guidance for any business-specific risk.

 ## Objective

-1. This document sets out the policy on filming and photography on MoJ premises, who is permitted to film or take photographs within the MoJ, and the circumstances under which this activity is permitted.
+1. This document describes:

+    -   The policy on filming and photography on MoJ premises.
+    -   Who is permitted to film or take photographs within the MoJ.
+    -   The circumstances under which filming or photography activity is permitted.
-2. This policy outlines the requirements that must be followed by staff considering this activity or requests from external companies to film in or near MoJ premises.
-Before a request from an external company can be considered, they are required to provide all of:
+2. The policy outlines the requirements that **SHALL** be followed by staff considering this activity, or handling requests from external parties to film or photograph in or near MoJ premises.
+Before a request from an external party can be considered, the corresponding MoJ sponsor is required to provide all of:

     -   An application in writing.